-Streamlining of non-resident licensure and minor fee adjustments.
+- Board has several types of non-resident licensure and minor fee adjustments.
 Currently, the Board has several types of non-resident licenses for those pharmacies and other entities operating outside of the state.
 We are proposing to consolidate these licenses into a single category to improve efficiency and remove confusion for non-Ohio companies seeking to do business in Ohio.
-Additionally, as part of this reorganization of license types, the Board is proposing modest fee increases for certain license types to ensure that it is not exceeding its revenue from the shared occupational licensing fund (4K90).
+Additionally, as part of this reorganization, the Board is proposing modest fee increases for certain license types to ensure that it is not exceeding its revenue from the shared occupational licensing fund (4K90).
 It should be noted the Board has been a net contributor to the 4K90 fund over the past decade and that some fee increases, notably pharmacy technician trainees, also include an extension of the licensing period (from one year to 18 months).
-Additionally, the Board is still proposing to maintain discounted licensure for solo-practice prescribers, veterinarians, EMS, and charitable organizations.
-Please be advised that there is a drafting error as it relates to the proposed pharmacy technician fees that the Board would like to see corrected.
-The current language establishes an annual fee of \$65.00, which would be a biennial fee of \$130.00.
-The actual proposed fee should be a biennial fee of \$65.00, which is only a \$15.00 dollar increase over the biennium (the current fee is \$50.00).

-- Authorizes the Board to approve additional tools that have efficacy for reducing fatal drug overdoses.
-Upon approval by the Board, these tools would not be subject to Ohio's drug paraphernalia laws.
+Additionally, the Board is still proposing to maintain discounted licensure for solopractice prescribers, veterinarians, EMS, and charitable organizations. - Authorizes the Board to approve additional tools that have efficacy for reducing fatal drug overdoses.
+Upon approval by the Board via administrative rule, these tools would not be subject to Ohio's drug paraphernalia laws.
 The proposed language does not authorize the Board to approve instruments or tools intended to measure drug purity.
 Currently, tools such as xylazine and benzodiazepine test strips are not permitted under Ohio's drug paraphernalia law whereas fentanyl test strips are legal under an exception made by the legislature in the last biennium.
 This creates inconsistencies in the ability of state and local officials to respond to the rapidly changing and deadly drug supply by limiting the tools available.
 This is especially concerning given the rapid increase in overdose deaths attributable to these new compounds.
 For example, the number of xylazine deaths (a veterinary tranquilizer) increased by 2,400% between 2019-2023.
-As with fentanyl test strips, the detection of xylazine using a test strip could alter consumption behaviors, such as avoiding the use of contaminated drugs or reducing the quantity consumed and can save lives. - Removing addresses, phone numbers, and email addresses of individual licenses from disclosure under Ohio's public records law.
-The Board developed this proposal in coordination with all of Ohio's occupational licensing boards.
-By shielding this information, we ensure that licensees are not subject to scams, spammed by commercial actors, or have their personal safety threatened. - Improving efficiency by requiring the Board submit a single annual report to the legislature on OARRS.
+As with fentanyl test strips, the detection of xylazine using a test strip could alter consumption behaviors, such as avoiding the use of contaminated drugs or reducing the quantity consumed and can save lives.

+• Improving efficiency by requiring the Board to submit a single annual report to the legislature on the operation of OARRS.
 Currently, the Board is required to submit both biennial and semiannual reports on OARRS to the legislature.

-Chair Schmidt and members of the House Health Committee, thank you for allowing me the opportunity to present on the Ohio Board of Pharmacy's FY 2026-2027 budget request.
+Chair Huffman and members of the Senate Health Committee, thank you for allowing me the opportunity to present on the Ohio Board of Pharmacy's FY 2026-2027 budget request.
 I am happy to answer any questions you may have at this time.